TeamRegio/EpiRegioDB/docs/RESTAPI.rst

 GeneQuery
 ----------------
 Providing an ensembl gene ID or gene symbol (or multiple ones) as input, this query returns the associated REMs.
-In detail, the geneID, geneSymbol, REMID, chr, start, end, regressionCoefficient, p-value, version of the Epiregio database, number of REMs per CREM, CREM ID, and a list of the log2(dnase1 signal) of the cell type used in STITCHIT are displayed.
+In detail, the geneID, geneSymbol, REMID, chr, start, end, regressionCoefficient, p-value, normalized model score, version of the Epiregio database, number of REMs per CREM, CREM ID, and a list of the cell type score and the DNase1 signal of the cell type used in STITCHIT are displayed.
+We have a section explaining all of the `results in detail <https://epiregiodb.readthedocs.io/en/latest/UseCases.html#results-in-detail>`_.

 Example
 ~~~~~~~